 As a respiratory virus, COVID-19 severely compromises lung functioning.
 One of the hallmark symptoms is shortness of breath and a dry cough.
 For people with opioid use disorder, lung functioning may not be optimal to begin with.
 That means that people with opioid addiction may be particularly vulnerable to respiratory infections like coronavirus.
 They may also have more severe symptoms when infected with COVID-19.

 These social factors placed a considerable degree of stress on all Americans.
 Many people with mental health conditions reported a worsening of symptoms.
-Simultaneously, access to mental health care was restricted as psychologists and medical providers had to shut their doors.
+Simultaneously, access to mental health care was restricted as psychologists, and medical providers had to shut their doors.
 Faced with immense emotional pain, many people chose to use opioids to numb their emotions.
 People in recovery returned to their old habits, and others began experimenting with opioids for the first time.

-Together, these factors have led to a huge uptick in opioid use disorder during the COVID-19 pandemic.
+Together, these factors have led to a massive uptick in opioid use disorder during the COVID-19 pandemic.
 Early reports from counties worldwide show a 20% increase in opioid overdose deaths since the beginning of the pandemic.
 Of course, like all of the research coming out about COVID-19, there is a lot we still do not know.
-It will take time to untangle the complex relationship between COVID-19 and opioid usefully.
+It will take time to untangle the complex relationship between COVID-19 and opioids usefully.

 Scientists at the National Institute on Drug Abuse and other research organizations are actively investigating these questions.
 The need for telemedicine means that many people are being dispensed medications without typical oversight.
 Medication-assisted therapy like methadone or buprenorphine clinics have changed how they do business.
 Patients now receive these controlled substances with much less guidance than before.
 Researchers are studying whether this will lead to bad outcomes, but we will not know the answers for months or years.
 People with opioid use disorder may also engage in risky behaviors such as smoking or vaping, which can worsen lung function and COVID-19 outcomes.

-Moving Forward to Combat COVID-19 and Opioid Abuse
+Moving Forward to Combat COVID-19 and the Opioid Epidemic